jarekb84/Grandus/.roo/rules-architect-planner/02-epic-review-process.md

     *   List the referencing files found from the output.

 6.  **Phase 4: Reference Context Analysis:**
-    *   For each significant referencing file identified by `search_files`:
+    *   For each significant referencing file found by `search_files`:
-        *   Use `read_file` (specifying the `path`) to **READ and ANALYZE its content thoroughly.**
+        *   Use `read_file` to **READ and ANALYZE its content thoroughly.**
-        *   Determine **HOW the imported symbol is USED** within this file.
+        *   Determine **HOW the imported symbol is USED** and **WHAT OTHER RESPONSIBILITIES** this file handles.
+        *   **Evaluate against SRP:** Does this file mix unrelated concerns (e.g., UI rendering + core logic setup)?
+Compare against `05-architecture-patterns.md`.
+Explicitly note potential SRP violations.
-        *   Identify the **purpose** of this interaction.
+        *   Identify the purpose of the interaction and other potential issues.
-        *   **Explicitly look for unexpected interactions or misplaced responsibilities.** Note potential architectural smells.

 7.  **Phase 5: Synthesis & Story Plan Evaluation:**
-    *   Combine findings from Phase 2 (potentially informed by Phase 1's `list_code_definition_names`) and the detailed usage context from Phase 4 to create a holistic understanding.
+    *   Combine findings, explicitly noting adherence or violations of architectural principles (SRP, state separation, adapter usage etc. from `05-architecture-patterns.md`) identified in Phase 4.
-    *   **Evaluate the proposed Story Plan against this synthesized understanding:**
+    *   Evaluate the proposed Story Plan against this synthesized understanding:
         *   **For Each Story Goal:**
-            *   Map the goal to the relevant primary files AND any significant referencing files where usage was analyzed.
+            *   Map goal to relevant primary/referencing files.
-            *   Assess feasibility/impact considering the *full picture*.
+            *   Assess feasibility/impact.
-            *   Identify structural/architectural concerns based on the combined analysis.
+            *   Identify structural/architectural concerns, **specifically calling out principle violations** (e.g., "Implementing this story in `Foo.tsx` would exacerbate its existing SRP violation...").
-            *   Compare the observed structure with documented standards/patterns.
+            *   Compare observed structure vs. standards (`05-architecture-patterns.md`, `06-directory-structure.md`, strategic docs).
-            *   Identify prerequisites based on the *holistic view*.
+            *   Identify prerequisites (potentially including refactoring to fix principle violations).

 8.  **Synthesize Overall Findings & Assess Strategic Docs:**
-    *   Consolidate analysis, focusing on cross-cutting issues and architectural smells revealed by detailed Phase 4 analysis.
+    *   Consolidate analysis, focusing on violations of architectural principles (`05...`) and directory structure (`06...`).
-    *   Re-evaluate `./docs/` plans based on the **synthesized reality of the code**.
-    *   Prepare the final Markdown report summarizing all findings.
+    *   Prepare the final Markdown report.

 9.  **Signal Completion:**
     *   Package the entire generated Markdown report into a single string variable.